This post contains links that we may earn a small commission for at no cost to you read more

 I’ve set myself up for a challenge with today’s article because both of these rowing machines are world-class rowers with lots of exciting features.
 They are even within the same price range!

 Keep reading.
-By the end of this article, I’m betting you will find that one of these rowing machines will “talk” to you and say “Buy me!
+I bet by the end of this article, you will find one of these rowing machines “talking” to you and say, “Buy me!
 I’m the perfect choice for you!”

 At least, I hope so!

 The Similarities Between the Ergatta and the Aviron Rowing Machines

 First, let’s do the easy stuff, shall we?